We Regret To Inform You That A British Surgeon Was Branding His Initials On Livers

 "Bramhall used an argon beam coagulator, which seals bleeding blood vessels with an electric beam, to mark his initials on the organs," the AP writes.

-The internal graffiti likely did not cause any damage, The Guardian reports: "The marks left by argon are not thought to impair the organ's function and usually disappear by themselves."
+The internal graffiti very likely did not cause any damage, The Guardian reports: "The marks left by argon are not thought to impair the organ's function and usually disappear by themselves."

-But on one patient, Bramhall's brand did not heal over.
-Another surgeon conducting a follow-up surgery discovered the letters S and B etched onto the man's organ.
+But in one patient, Bramhall's brand did not heal over.
+Another surgeon conducting a follow-up surgery discovered the letters S and B etched into the man's organ.
 An investigation discovered that Bramhall had branded a female patient's liver as well.

 In case you were curious, there were other medical professionals present as Bramhall branded his name on those livers, the BBC reports.
 It was not an isolated incident, prosecutors said.

 Bramhall's misdeeds were uncovered in 2013.
-(In early 2014 they inspired a light-hearted post in Marketing Week on effective branding — get it, branding? — because the world is objectively terrible.)
+(In early 2014 they inspired a lighthearted post in Marketing Week on effective branding — get it, branding? — because the world is objectively terrible.)

-As he tendered his resignation in 2014, Bramhall said — and we promise we are not making this up, this is what an actual, once well-regarded surgeon said after burning his initials into human livers — "It is a bit raw."
+As he tendered his resignation in 2014, Bramhall said — and we promise we are not making this up; this is what an actual, once well-regarded surgeon said after burning his initials into human livers — "It is a bit raw."

 "I have to move on."